diberry/azure-docs/articles/search/cognitive-search-quickstart-blobbuild.md

 1. In the [Azure portal](https://ms.portal.azure.com/#create/Microsoft.StorageAccount-ARM), create a **Storage Account**
 1. Select the subscription in which to create the storage account.
-1. Under the **Resource group** field, select **Create new**.
+1. Under the **Resource group** field, select the existing resource.
 Enter a name for your new resource group, as shown in the following image.

     ![Screenshot showing how to create a resource group in the portal](https://github.com/adrimoscatelli/azure-docs/blob/master/includes/media/storage-create-account-portal-include/create-resource-group.png)